ptomulik/github-list-releases-action/README.md

 array may be processed (filtered, sorted, etc..) before it gets outputted.

 Some GitHub repositories have to post-process assets created by upstream repositories.
-A repository that puts the assets into Docker images is an example.
+A repository that packs upstream assets into Docker images is an example.
 Each time the upstream publishes a new release, the repository should rebuild and publish new images.
 This requires, however, some knowledge about existing upstream releases.
 This action enables us to obtain necessary